carpentries/instructor-training/_episodes/15-lesson-study.md

 > This exercise should take about 10 minutes.
 {: .challenge}

-Chances are, your class has re-invented many components of Bloom's Taxonomy.
-While Bloom's is not an empirically derived framework, research supports the existence -- and constraints -- of such a heirarchy.
+In the course of this exercise, your class will likely have re-invented components of Bloom's Taxonomy.
+This venerable framework has been through countless iterations since its proposal in 1956.
+Like all models, it is probably wrong in certain ways, but research supports the existence -- and constraints -- of such a heirarchy.

 ![A six level pyramid labelled from bottom to top: remember, understand, apply, analyze, evaluate, create.](../fig/Bloom_taxonomy.png)

-What is useful about this model is that it helps us to be mindful of skipping steps in our ambition to achieve the highest levels of learning.
-Many courses strive -- and brag about -- bringing learners to "higher order" thought processes, asking learners to apply, analyze, evaluate, or create using content they learn in a course.
-When these efforts fail, it is often because instructors have neglected to attend to the 'low-level' (foundational!) task of helping learners to remember and understand the underlying concepts.
+Many courses strive to bring learners to "higher order" thought processes, demanding that they apply, analyze, evaluate, or create using content they learn in a course.
+Everybody wants to be at the top!
+However, a critical role for this model is to help us **be mindful of skipping steps**.
+When higher order assessments fail, it is usually because instructors have neglected to attend to the "low-level" (foundational!) objectives that help learners to remember and understand the underlying concepts.
 Most Carpentries workshop objectives, since they address novices, will focus at these lower levels.
-Be mindful to provide support where prior learning may be required.
+If you do encounter a higher level goal, be sure to provide support where prior learning may be required.

 Do your answers to the previous activity fit into Bloom's Taxonomy?
 Does it add to or change the way you think about your responses?